Obsolescence Policy: End-of-Life, Deprecated, and Extended Support

 Visit the Commvault Systems, Inc. Product Support website at http://www.Commvault.com/support for more information on the EOL process.

 When a third-party vendor operating system, application, or hardware product has reached End-of-Life, your software provider will publish notification of obsolescence at a pre-determined location.
 All engineering support for a third-party vendor operating system, application, or hardware product that has reached EOL will expire immediately upon the release of the notification of obsolescence.
 Commvault Customer Support will provide commercially reasonable assistance to customers with unsupported platforms and applications limited to Tier One support assistance where possible.
 No hot fixes or updates will be released as part of this assistance.

 To review the list of deprecated third-party vendor platforms, see Platforms.

-Service packs are available in a 90-day cycle.
-We fully support customers on the five most recent service packs.
+Feature releases (formerly "service packs") are available in a 90-day cycle.
+We fully support customers on the five most recent feature releases.

-When support for a service pack ends, Commvault will no longer provide new updates and hotfixes for that service pack.
-For customers on supported products with service pack versions that no longer have full support, Commvault offers limited support as follows:
+When support for a feature release ends, Commvault will no longer provide new updates and maintenance releases (formerly "hotfix packs") for that feature release.
+For customers on supported products with feature release versions that no longer have full support, Commvault offers limited support as follows:

 - Limited break/fix support incidents will be provided through Commvault Customer Service and Support.

-- If the support incident requires escalation to development for further guidance, requires a hotfix, or requires a security update, customers will be asked to upgrade to a fully supported service pack.
+- If the support incident requires escalation to development for further guidance, requires a hotfix, or requires a security update, customers will be asked to upgrade to a fully supported feature release.